Export to XML, CSV

 When a container is opened and its records are listed (as in the screenshot below, which shows a list of Person records), you can export the data of these records to an XML and/or CSV file.
 Your system administrator will have defined one or more export forms for each container.
 Each export form defines a separate set of data fields (of that container) to export.
 An export form could include not only the fields of the container, but also the name of the parent container and higher-level ancestor containers.
 In the case of XML exports, child containers and a selection of their fields could also be included.
-The names of the different export forms will typically have suggestive names, and the multiple options will give you a choice of datasets to export.
+The different export forms will typically have suggestive names, and the multiple options will give you a choice of datasets to export.
 If you need another dataset for a container, contact your system administrator.

 The exported XML file will have a root element named <Root>, and <Root> will have a child element that has the same name as the current container (in our example, this is the container named Person).
 This element will have the child elements that you selected as the fields to export.
 For example, the export form for a Person container (as shown in the screenshot above) might generate an XML file that looks like this:

 The first line of the CSV file will contain the headers of fields.
 Each subsequent line contains one record, with the values of fields being in the same sequence as the headers.
-The separator in records is a semicolon.
+The separator in records is a comma.
 Note that each record is a flat listing of the rows of the export form.
 Child records cannot be displayed because of the flat structure of CSV files.
 Compare with the XML structure above.

 To export to an XML file or a CSV file, do the following: